xuanzee/PUI2016_fb55/HW4_fb55/README.md

 The effect of the statistic on the rejection of the Null should be stated in all cases (both for the original "Ever employed in a CEO transitional job" data and the "Convicted of a felony after 3 years data".

+## Assignment 4: Tests of correlation using the scipy package.

+Use the following are 3 tests to assess correlation between 2 samples of citibike data:
+- Pearson’s test
+- Spearman’s test
+- K-S test

+Follow along with the skeleton [notebook](https://github.com/fedhere/PUI2016_fb55/blob/master/HW4_fb55/citibikes_compare_distributions.ipynb).

+Use: age of bikers for 2 genders.
+State your result in words in terms of the Null Hypothesis Extra Credit: Use the age of bikers in day vs night and assess the correlation/independence of the 2 samples in each case..

+## Grading

+The notebook should be completed as the cell by cell instructions indicate.

+You should state the Null Hypothesis, according to what you know about the test and the **scipy.stats** package documentation **for that specific function** for all three functions.

+You should pu the caluclated statistics and the p-value in the context of null hypothesis rejection in each case.